Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 --this is our streamlit.
 The application will be looking for --file = enricher_dash.py in a folder called ui

---this is the reference to the streamlit (not the streamllit itself) --this was referenced in the manifest file create or replace streamlit ui."Dashboard" from 'ui' main_file='enricher_dash.py';
+--this is the reference to the streamlit (not the streamlit itself) --this was referenced in the manifest file create or replace streamlit ui."Dashboard" from 'ui' main_file='enricher_dash.py';